funk443/funk443.github.io/markdowns/python-decorator.md

 foo = deco2(deco1(foo))
 ```

 [This explanation](https://peps.python.org/pep-0318/#current-syntax) is, in my opinion, the best one explaning how decorators work.
-It just transforms intuitive decorator syntax, which is not very intuitive, to very simple function calls.
+It just transforms the decorator syntax, which is not very intuitive, to very simple function calls.